-Carnegie Mellon Qatar and MEEZA sign memorandum of understanding
+Carnegie Mellon Qatar And MEEZA Sign Memorandum Of Understanding

-(MENAFN- BLJ Worldwide) Doha, Qatar – December 09, 2023: Carnegie Mellon University in Qatar (CMU-Q) and MEEZA have signed a memorandum of understanding (MoU) to collaborate in the areas of education, scientific research, and community development.
+Doha, Qatar: Carnegie Mellon University in Qatar (CMU-Q) and MEEZA have signed a memorandum of understanding (MoU) to collaborate in the areas of education, scientific research, and community development.

-The MoU was signed by Dr. Michael Trick, dean of CMU-Q, and Mr. Mohsin Nasser Al-Marri, MEEZA acting chief executive officer.
+The MoU was signed by Dr. Michael Trick, dean of CMU-Q, and Mohsin Nasser Al Marri, MEEZA acting chief executive officer.

 Under the MoU, the two parties will cooperate in several areas, including internship and employment opportunities for CMU-Q students, and education and training for MEEZA's executive leadership.

-“We are delighted to partner with Carnegie Mellon University in Qatar,” said Mr. Al-Marri.
-“This MoU will provide us with access to world-class expertise and resources that will help us achieve our goals of innovation and excellence.”
+“We are delighted to partner with Carnegie Mellon University in Qatar,” said Al Marri.“This MoU will provide us with access to world-class expertise and resources that will help us achieve our goals of innovation and excellence.”

 MEEZA QSTP- LLC (Public) is an established end-to-end managed IT services and solutions provider based in Qatar.
 MEEZA's offerings include managed IT services, data center services, cloud services and IT security services.